Spending money to advertise on Facebook can be a big decision for any business.

 - Define your audience and create a custom audience

 One of the great things about Facebook is the ability to serve ads to an audience you have created.
 You can create an audience based on existing members or clients, interests, behaviors, geography, and lookalikes.
 Lookalikes are people who “look like” another list.
 In other words, you could find people that look just like your existing members.

 Another audience feature is retargeting someone who has previously engaged with your Facebook page, website, or some other criteria.
-Someone who showed an interest once is an excellent person to show your ad message again!
+Someone who showed interest once is an excellent person to show your ad message again!

 - Leverage your owned media

 If you don’t have content, can you generate it?
 Videos, blogs, white papers, case studies… all help to solve a problem for a potential new customer.

 Advertising this content and other owned media is an excellent way to funnel in new customers and grow awareness of your business.